 It’s very important in any relationship – married or not – to make sure that your partner is comfortable with what you are doing.
 If they aren’t comfortable—then stop.

 When you’re engaging in any physically intimate activity, make sure to be aware of how your partner is reacting; even if they don’t verbally proclaim any displeasure; their body language may indicate they don’t feel comfortable with certain activities.

 Don’t: Try to force your expectations

-It’s perfectly fine to try to improve physical intimacy in your marriage, as long as you aren’t forcing your partner to be uncomfortable.
-There are many ways to appropriately improve physical intimacy, which include but aren’t limited to:
+If there’s a lack of physical intimacy in marriage, try to improve physical intimacy in your marriage, as long as you aren’t forcing your partner to be uncomfortable.
+There are many ways to appropriately improve physical intimacy in marriage.